JustKurayy/OpenContract/README.md

 # OpenContract
-I've been playing Hitman: Blood Money for a while & love the game, but the lack of moddabiltiy kinda hurts me and I wished there was a way to add more levels or items etc. So I vibecoded this since I'm not a game engine dev.
+I've been playing Hitman: Blood Money for a while & love the game, but the lack of moddabilty kinda hurts me and I wished there was a way to add more levels or items etc. So I vibecoded this since I'm not a game engine dev.
 This project has been made by GPT-5.6 Sol (High) over several hours of development.
 This project is just a fun test.
 Not affiliated with anything, just a standalone project to see how far agentic agents can reverse engineer old games to "remaster" them & make them moddable.

 What does this project contain?
 ---------------------------------